Musk donated over $5.7 bln in Tesla shares to charity in Nov | Technology

 - United States

-He said Musk might have contributed the stock to intermediaries such as "donor-advised funds", not outright to charitable groups.
+Lord added that Musk might have contributed the stock to intermediaries such as "donor-advised funds," not outright to charitable groups.
 Tesla was not immediately available for comment.

+MUSK FOUNDATION The donation ranks Musk as America's second-biggest donor after Bill Gates and Melinda French Gates last year, data from the Chronicle of Philanthropy shows.

-In 2001, he set up the Musk Foundation, offering grants for the "development of safe artificial intelligence to benefit humanity" among other causes, according to its website.
-Musk's foundation has over $200 million in assets.
-Earlier last year, Musk and his foundation offered to give $100 million prizes to those who can come up with a technology to help remove carbon from the atmosphere.
-He said last year he was donating $20 million to schools in Cameron County, Texas where a Space X rocket launch site is located and $10 million to the City of Brownsville.
+Last year, Musk and the foundation offered $100 million prizes to those who can come up with a technology to help remove carbon from the atmosphere.
+Last year, he said he was donating $20 million to schools in Cameron County, Texas, the location of a Space X rocket launch site, and $10 million to the City of Brownsville.

 Musk has also flirted with more ambitious philanthropy goals.
-He tweeted last year that "if (the United Nations World Food Programme) can describe ... exactly how $6 billion will solve world hunger, I will sell Tesla stock right now and do it."
-Musk was responding to a plea for a donation from David Beasley, the World Food Programme's executive director.
+On Twitter last year he said, "If (the United Nations World Food Programme) can describe ... exactly how $6 billion will solve world hunger, I will sell Tesla stock right now and do it."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)